salesforcecli/plugin-signups/messages/shape.create.md

 # summary

-Create a scratch org configuration (shape) based on the specified source org
+Create a scratch org configuration (shape) based on the specified source org.

 # description

-Create a scratch org configuration (shape) based on the specified source org.
+Scratch org shapes mimic the baseline setup (features, limits, edition, and Metadata API settings) of a source org without the extraneous data and metadata.

+After you create an org shape, you can create a scratch org based on this shape.
+First add the 'sourceOrg' property to your scratch org configruation file and set it to the org ID of the source org.
+Run "<%= config.bin %> org shape list" to view the available org shapes and their IDs.
+Then create the scratch org with the "<%= config.bin %> env create scratch" command.

 # examples

-- $ sfdx force:org:shape:create -u me@my.org

-- $ sfdx force:org:shape:create -u me@my.org --json --loglevel debug
+- Create an org shape for the source org with alias SourceOrg:

+  <%= config.bin %> <%= command.id %> --target-org SourceOrg

 # ShapeRepresentationNoAccess